ChromexUnderscore/OriginsTweaks/README.md

 + Elytra has a custom texture exclusive to Elytrians.
 Elytra Texture made by [zimraa on Imgur](https://imgur.com/gallery/lROFn).
 + Pressing the Primary Key while gliding flaps their wings, useful to maintain altitude.
++ Pressing the Primary Key while grounded will launch them to the sky.
++ You have a Stamina bar that is used when launching, flapping or gliding.
-+ Heavy Armor weakens effects of the Launch power and the Wing Flap power.
++ Heavy Armor weakens effects of the Launch power and the Wing Flap power and costs more stamina.

 </details>